-One entrance fee gets you a ticket to 5 clubs on 5 levels.
-Each floor at Karlovy Lazne has its own style, from disco to hard-core trance; enough variation to keep even the most ardent clubber entertained all night.
+One entrance fee essentially gains you entry to 5 clubs, spread over 5 levels.
+Each floor at Karlovy Lazne has its own style, ranging from disco to hard-core dance; enough variation to keep even the most ardent clubber entertained all night.

-The interior of Karlovy Lazne dates from the 14th/15th centuries.
-Original mosaic tiles adorn the walls and floors in some areas, while preserved Roman style spa pools (minus the water) serve as two of the pumping dance floors.
+The Karlovy Lazne building dates from the 14th/15th centuries.
+Original mosaic tiles adorn some of the walls and floors, while old spa pools (minus the water) serve as two of the pumping dance floors.

-Karlovy Lazne Dance Club really gets going after 10pm at weekends, so to avoid lengthy queues get there early.
+Karlovy Lazne Club gets going after 10pm at weekends, so go early to avoid the queues.